MWBE Frequently Asked Questions

 No. The goals are separate and each is expected to be met.
 In the event the prime is unable to meet the goals as stated, appropriate documentation should be submitted to justify the participation achieved.
 It is acceptable to exceed both goals where possible.

-Can a dual certified (Minority Female Owned) firm satisfy both the MBE and MWBE goal?
+• Can a dual certified (Minority-Female Owned) firm satisfy both the MBE and WBE goal?

 No. A firm must be designated as either MBE or WBE for a project and that designation remains for the life of the project.

 Yes.
-If a firm is certified as both SDVOB and MWBE, goal credit is given for both certifications.
+If a firm is NYS certified as MBE or WBE and SDVOB, goal credit is given for both designations.

-What constitutes a good faith effort to utilize a MWBE?
+• What constitutes a good faith effort to utilize a MWBE/SDVOB?